jrtrevino/simple-word-count/README.md

 $ ./a.out [options] ... [file] ...
 ```

 This will count the number of words, lines, and characters in `file` if no options are present.
-If multiple `file`s are provided, metrics for all files are priinted to `STDOUT` including a summation of all metrics.
+If multiple files are provided, metrics for all files are printed to `STDOUT` including a summation of all metrics.

 ### options